TarandeepNandhra/blogApp/README.md

 - Screen.navigationOptions function with headerRight to put icon on top of app

 - Refactor when screens are similar.

-- defaultProps if props is undef.
+- defaultProps if props is not given.

+- navigation.pop() -> go to prev screen